senlin/so-clean-up-wp-seo/README.md

-# SO Clean Up Yoast SEO
+# SO Hide SEO Bloat

 [![plugin version](https://img.shields.io/wordpress/plugin/v/so-clean-up-wp-seo.svg)](https://wordpress.org/plugins/so-clean-up-wp-seo)

 ###### Last updated on 2015.12.26
 ###### requires at least WordPress 4.0
-###### tested up to WordPress 4.4
+###### tested up to WordPress 4.4.1
 ###### Author: [Piet Bos](https://github.com/senlin)

-Clean up several unwanted things that the Yoast SEO plugin adds to your WordPress Dashboard.
+Hide most of the bloat that the Yoast SEO plugin adds to your WordPress Dashboard

 ## Description

 Almost anyone that uses Yoast SEO by Team Yoast will agree that it is a great SEO plugin, but the developers are adding more and more unwanted things to the WordPress Dashboard.

-The purpose of the SO Clean Up Yoast SEO is to clean up all those unwanted things.
+The purpose of the SO Hide SEO Bloat plugin is to clean up all those unwanted things.

 As per the current release, the plugin removes and/or disables the following unwanted items: